alphagov/govwifi-logging-api/README.md

 # GovWifi Logging API

-The GovWifi frontend uses this API to record each session with successful authentications.
+The GovWifi frontend uses this API to record each authentication request.
+It is stored in a database and this data is used for reporting and debugging.
 N.B.
 The private GovWifi [build repository][build-repo] contains instructions on how to build GovWifi end-to-end - the sites, services and infrastructure.

 ## Table of Contents